 •Suggest a roadmap of classes that support the student’s interests and college goals

-•Recommend a standardized testing plan for PSAT and SAT subject tests
+•Recommend a standardized testing plan for the PSAT

 •Perform an in-depth assessment of the student’s personal and academic interests including the Myers Briggs personality (MBTI) assessment